Netlify

 Netlify Credentials

 The final step is to configure your GitHub Action with the credentials required for publishing to Netlify.
-To to this you need to create a Netlify personal access token and then configure your GitHub action to be able to read it:
+To do this you need to create a Netlify personal access token and then configure your GitHub action to be able to read it:

 1. If you don’t already have an access token, go to the Netlify applications page, and click on New Access Token to create a new personal access token.
 Give this token a memorable name, and copy the token to the clipboard.